zapata-engineering/orquestra-core/docs/guides/vqa_guide/structure.rst

 1. The ``Ansatz``, ``Backend`` and ``Optimizer`` can be defined independently of one another.
 2. As explained in :ref:`estimators guide <estimators>`, the ``EstimationTaskFactory`` tells the quantum computer how to construct a circuit.
 It therefore will always take an ``Ansatz`` as an argument.
-3. As explained briefly above, VQA uses a quantum computer to estimate the cost function.
-So it is sensible that to create our cost function we would need the method of costructing circuits for our cost function (``EstimationTask``) and the quantum computer to run them on (``QuantumBackend``).
-See the :ref:`cost function <cost_function>` guide for details.
+3. As explained briefly above, VQA uses a quantum computer to estimate the value of the cost function.
+So to create our cost function we would need the method of costructing circuits for our cost function (``estimation_task_factory``) and the quantum computer to run them on (``QuantumBackend``).
+See the :ref:`cost function <cost_function_guide>` guide for details.
 4. Now that we have the , we minimize if using the optimizer.
 This step generally takes the longest to run.
 5. Obtain the final circuit by substituting the optimized parameters into the ansatz.